 New Constructs’ stock picks are regularly featured by Barron’s, CNBC, SumZero and other experts.
 Details here.

-We assign one of five ratings to every stock under coverage: Most Attractive (best rating), Attractive, Neutral, Dangerous, Very Dangerous (worst rating).
+We assign one of five ratings to every stock under coverage: Most Attractive (best rating), Attractive, Neutral, Unattractive, Very Unattractive (worst rating).
 These same ratings apply to ETFs and mutual funds.

 Ratings are based on the 5 most important criteria for assessing the risk versus reward of stocks.
 Those criteria are divided into two categories: “Business Strength” and “Valuation”.
 Our uniquely rigorous diligence in footnotes helps protect clients from stock blow-ups.